at-syntax/create-react-library/README.md

 A CLI tool to quickly scaffold React libraries with TypeScript and JavaScript templates.

+## ⚠️ Important Notice

-## NOTE: This package is currently under development
+This package is currently in **beta** and under active development.
+Upcoming versions will include:

+- More intuitive template generation
+- Additional templates for licenses
+- GitHub issue and pull request templates
+- Enhanced customization options

+Please report any issues or suggestions in our [GitHub repository](https://github.com/at-syntax/create-react-library/issues).

 ## Installation